Physiotherapy vs Orthopedic Treatment

 - Injections (steroid, viscosupplementation) for joint pain.

-- Casts, braces, splints for fractures, ligament injuries, and spinal issues.
+Casts, braces, splints for fractures, ligament injuries, and spinal issues.

-Physiotherapy vs Orthopedic Treatment: What’s the Difference?
+Physiotherapy vs Orthopedic Treatment: Key Differences You Should Know

 | Aspect | Orthopedic Treatment | Physiotherapy Treatment |